Leterax/Visualization/README.md

-# TextArt
+# Visualization
- A few demos having fun with text
+ A Collection of fun visualizations.